How to be a Persuasive Presenter

 A well structure speech is important to help your audience take in what you’re saying.

 In simple terms, simplify.
-Have what content you need, or rather, what the audience needs.
+Focus on what the audience needs to know about.

 It’s important to structure the presentation in a way that makes it easy for you to present and the listeners to follow.